 The Inn has been owned by seven families.
 Earliest land records show lumber baron Charles.
 G Learned purchased it in 1857 as a home, later enlarging and remodeling it.
 Learned, who earned his first $10,000 by age 18, was involved in the construction of the Erie Canal and New York City’s waterworks system.

 President James A. Garfield, after whom The Inn was renamed, was a regular guest of the Learned family.
 Garfield was the first and only ordained minister elected as President of the United States.
 He’s been documented to say before his inauguration speech, [as an ordained minister] “I resign the highest office in the land to become President of the United States.”
 Just six months later he died by an assassin’s bullet in September of 1881.

-The proprietors and staff devote themselves to maintaining The Garfield Inn’s history and providing guests with a warm, friendly atmosphere and a comfortable stay near beautiful Lake Huron.
+The current owners devote themselves to maintaining The Garfield Inn’s history and providing guests with a warm, friendly atmosphere and a comfortable stay near beautiful Lake Huron.

-In May of 1990, the landmark building on M-53 just north of M-25 celebrated the dedication of an historic marker designating it a National Historic site.
+In May of 1990, this landmark building was dedicated as a National Historic site.

 —James A. Garfield, 1831-1881